 Labour Day, an annual holiday to rejoice the achievements of workers, is around the corner and will be celebrated with full vigor on the 1st of May as it is done so every year.
 Also called “International Workers Day”, Labour Day is a public holiday in many countries.
-When the world industrialized in the late 1800’s and early 1900’s, the dismal working conditions of the labour force led to the demand things like a safer working conditions and increased pay.
-Originally this day was given birth due to the labour union movement.
+When the world industrialized in the late 1800s and early 1900s, the dismal working conditions of the labor force led to the demand for things like safer working conditions and increased pay.
+Originally this day was given birth due to the labor union movement.
 A movement which through the eight-hour day drive wanted to put stress on the idealized prospect of only having eight hours a day for work.
-Researches have shown this model of working hours to have brought about newer and increased levels of creativity, hard work and mobility in the labor force.
+Researches have shown this model of working hours to have brought about newer and increased levels of creativity, hard work, and mobility in the labor force.

 In the context of Pakistan, Labour Day also referred to as May Day, was made an official holiday in 1972.
 It was done so during the same year when major labour reform legislation was passed.
 From that time till now, major rallies and parades every year are carried out by labour unions.
 Special discussion panels and seminars, demonstration in the streets and demand of a better deal for Pakistani workers is also stressed upon a lot at this day.
 In addition to it, shows are conducted on TV channels and radio as well to increase awareness amongst the masses and also to pay tribute to the working class without which the normal functioning of every developed society will halt immediately.